aoloe/bin_etc/install_debian_testing.md

 as of jessie

+(for stretch, it seems to be possible to directly install from the testing iso)

 - install from netinst for stable
 - edit /etc/apt/list.sources to get testing
 - apt-get update and dist-upgrade